TechGrounds-Cloud8/cloud8-Rolfsijtema/week2cloud8/Sec-1 Network Detection.md

 ## Key terminology
 Nmap (Network Mapper)
-Nmap is now one of the core tools used by network administrators to map their networks.
-The program can be used to find live hosts on a network, perform port scanning, ping sweeps, OS detection, and version detection.
+Nmap is a network scanner created by Gordon Lyon.
+Nmap is used to discover hosts and services on a computer network by sending packets and analyzing the responses.
+Nmap provides a number of features for probing computer networks, including host discovery and service and operating system detection.

 Hackers / security:
 Why do hackers use Nmap?